mandymichael/variable-fonts-dev/src/site/posts/bloop-cheee-demo.md

 const posBottom = 100;
 ```

-Next we'll add an Event Listener to check for scroll and determine the users current scroll position.
+Next we'll add an Event Listener to check when the user is scrolling and determine what the current scroll position is.

 The code I am using is essentially the function that I wrote for generic access to variable font axes via JavaScript, you can read about it on the [Getting Started](/getting-started) page or find the source on [Github](https://github.com/mandymichael/fluid-axis-variation-events).